 But this Franciscan Poverty was and is not, it seems to me, exactly the same thing as the poverty of the materially poor.
 Among other things, it seems to me, it was a decision not to be a participant in the system that tolerated some having and others not having, that provided for the distinctions that made some people 'the poor.'
 It was a decision to imitate the humility of the Son of God in the Incarnation and Passion, God the vulnerable infant, God the powerless, executed King.
 The same God who makes his sun shine and his rain fall on the just and unjust alike.

-The mystery of the birth, life, suffering, and death of Jesus Christ is the inversion and subversion of all our wordly ideas about power and ownership, about domination and appropriation.
+The mystery of the birth, life, suffering, and death of Jesus Christ is the inversion and subversion of all our worldly ideas about power and ownership, about domination and appropriation.
 To me being a Franciscan is stepping into that mystery without making any other provision or compromise with the 'world.'

 Yes, I know that being Church implies the exercise of authority and governance, and in that sense power.
-But it is my theological contention, as I have written elsewhere, that after the Passion of Christ, all human authority, and Christian authority a fortiori, is to be exercised in an ironic sense, that is, towards the undermining of our wordly tendency to dominate, to create the conditions of haves and have nots, whether of material, religious, or any other nature.
+But it is my theological contention, as I have written elsewhere, that after the Passion of Christ, all human authority, and Christian authority a fortiori, is to be exercised in an ironic sense, that is, towards the undermining of our worldly tendency to dominate, to create the conditions of haves and have nots, whether of material, religious, or any other nature.

 * * *